 Experiencing Severe Stomach Discomfort?
-Visit the UrgentMED Network
+Visit UrgentMED

 The symptoms of stomach bug and food poisoning may be identical.
 However, it is important to tell what you have in order for you to be able to treat your sickness properly and recover as quickly as possible.
 That’s why it’s important to visit a medical professional immediately.